sunilkumartc/data-platform-playbook/docs/reference/leadership-view.md

 # Manager / Leadership View

+> "The next generation doesn't need more dashboards.
+They need better stories about why the data matters."

 This chapter is for data engineering leaders—managers, directors, and executives who need to build, scale, and measure data platform teams.
 It provides frameworks for making strategic decisions and evaluating success.

+> "If Gen-Z doesn't care about your data problem, you've explained the wrong problem."

 ## What to Measure